 otherwise, A2 is set to MPDU Address 2 field.

-A3 – MPDU Address 3 field.If dot11MultiLinkActivated is true, MPDU Address 3 field is BSSID and the MPDU is an individually addressed Data frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then:
+A3 – MPDU Address 3 field.If dot11MultiLinkActivated is true, MPDU Address 3 field is BSSID and the MPDU is an individually addressed frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then:

 (#4924)A3 is set to the MLD MAC address of the AP MLD, where the corresponding AP with the BSSID is affiliated with the AP MLD.